 Not being bound by jobs or family, the world was literally their oyster.
 However, the one thing they did require was to be within driving distance from the South Carolina Beaches.
 The Bradshaw’s landed at a hotel close to Pigeon Forge while they searched for land to start their homesteading dream.

-Three weeks after searching, they found the perfect place.
-Forty-Six acres in the mountains with panoramic views of the Smoky Mountain National Park, and not a neighbor in sight.
+Three weeks after searching, they found the perfect place for building off the grid.
+Forty-Six + acres in the mountains with panoramic views of the Smoky Mountain National Park, and not a neighbor in sight.
 Spring-fed creeks, fruit, and nut trees, in addition to abundant wildlife, the Bradshaw’s found their heaven on earth.

 Turning Back The Clock

 Not only did the Bradshaw’s want to expand their homestead, but they also wanted to take it back to an earlier time period.
-They wanted to move off-the-grid to forgotten ways of old.
+They wanted to build off-the-grid and practice forgotten ways of old.
 From washing clothes by hand to cooking on an old wood stove, and growing their own food, the Bradshaw’s found their simple life.
 Additionally, they raise milking goats, chickens, guineas, turkeys, and pigs for sale and food.